MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 The tie-breaker logic identifies the optimal clearing price within the volume plateau by minimizing market imbalance.
 The protocol defines the surplus polynomial as the absolute difference between cumulative supply and demand:
 $V_{surp}(X)=Surplus(X)-(Acc_{A}(X)-Acc_{B}(X))=0$.

 The Valley Proof then demonstrates that the clearing price corresponds to the global minimum (the floor) of this surplus vector within the plateau.
-This ensures a verifiable, non-arbitrary clearing point that can be audited off-chain.
+This ensures a verifiable, non-arbitrary clearing point.

 **Constraint Batching and Probabilistic Verification**